-(+3 for students transferring to ACM)
+TOTAL CREDIT HOURS: ......23 (+3 for students transferring to ACM)

 Transfer institutions may have different requirements.
-Please contact your transfer institution for specific requirements and application process.
+Students should contact their transfer institution for specific requirements and application process.

 Admission to ACM's Medical Assistant program is very competitive; completion of these classes does not guarantee acceptance into the ACM program.